Sean-Bradley/Seans-Simple-Java-SOAP-API-Microservice/README.md

 # SeansSimpleSOAP

-A very basic implementation of a SOAP microservice built in JAVA
+## Building A Very Simple Soap Microservice In Java

-I bet you never new it was so easy, and required so little code,
+A very basic implementation of a SOAP microservice built in minimal JAVA

-to build a reliable simple messaging service that will last forever.
+I bet you never new it was so easy, and required so little code, to build a reliable simple messaging service that will run forever.

-Visit http://seanwasere.com/?page_id=343 for build instructions.
+Visit https://seanwasere.com/building-a-very-simple-soap-microservice-in-java/ for build instructions.